trulience/public/reactjs/audio-driven/README.md

 # Audio driven interactive avatar

-## Sample app to demonstrate usage of the Trulience SDK being driven by an audio mediastream via npm
+This demo uses a Trulience avatar set up to use Trulience-connected STT, LLM and TTS providers.

-### Run the following commands to get it working
+## Run the following commands to get it working

 Go to the project directory:
 ```